 Myranda Shaw MA, LPCC

 Myranda received her Master’s Degree in Counseling and Psychological Services from Saint Mary’s University, Minnesota.
 She has experience in working with adults and adolescents in individual and group settings.
 She also has experience working with children on the Autism Spectrum with Applied Behavior Analysis.
 She enjoys watching movies, going on walks with her dog, spending time with her husband and family along with traveling and trying new foods.

 Jenna received her Master’s Degree in marriage and family therapy from Argosy University in 2009.
 She believes creating a positive therapeutic relationship and environment is essential for change and growth to take place.
 Jenna has completed foundational training in Dialectical Behavior Therapy (DBT) and has been co-facilitating DBT groups at Healing Connections since 2012.
 She has a special interest in working from a DBT approach.
 Jenna also enjoys working with individuals regarding relational and communication issues.
 She sees individuals ages 16+.
 In her free time, she enjoys spending time with friends and family, taking walks, traveling, and watching the Vikings (win or lose).

-Chelsey is a graduate student at St. Mary’s University in the Counseling Psychology program, completing her internship here at Healing Connections.
-She has had previous training in domestic and sexual abuse and enjoys working with individuals as well as in group settings.
-Outside of school and work, Chelsey enjoys being active outdoors, rock climbing, hiking, as well as reading and live music.
+Genevieve is a graduate student at Saint Mary’s University of Minnesota in the Counseling Psychology program and is completing her internship here at Healing Connections.
+She has previous training providing therapy services to children and adolescents.
+She also has experience working with adults with a variety of abilities.
+Outside of school and work, Genevieve enjoys spending time with her family and friends, running outdoors, and reading.